Rick's Daily Tips

 The great thing about modern versions of Windows is the way you can plug a USB drive into an open port and get right to work without having to configure anything.

-You said the drive is in an old XP machine, so I’m guessing that it’s an IDE drive.
+You said the drive is in an old XP machine, so I’m guessing it’s an IDE drive.
 But even if it happens to be a SATA drive, this inexpensive SATA/IDE to USB adapter will let you plug the drive into your computer’s USB port and retrieve the files you need from the old drive.

 Windows should recognize the drive automatically, and you should see it as a new drive in File Explorer.